Unfortunately, getting your Kindle Fire wet is a common problem.

 If you're not sure about trying this Kindle Fire trick, then I'd suggest contacting Amazon Support for their suggestion.

-Since this article was first written I have discovered an even BETTER method for drying out my Kindle (or any electronic device that may have taken an unintentional dip!).
+Since this article was first written I have discovered an even BETTER method for preventing Kindle water damage (or for drying out any electronic device that may have taken an unintentional dip!).

 The method is the same as described below, but instead of using rice, I now use silica gel.